Here is your complete DIY travel guide to Mt Timbak, where clouds cascade amidst panoramic mountain views.

-Mt Timbak in Atok and Kabayan, Benguet stands to more than 2,717 meters above sea level (MASL).
+Mt Timbak in Atok and Kabayan, Benguet stands more than 2,717 meters above sea level (MASL).
 This makes it the third highest mountain in Luzon, just after neighboring Mt.
 Pulag and Mt.
 Tabayoc.
-Mt Timbak also ranks among the top ten highest mountains in the Philippines.
+Mt Timbak also ranks among the top ten highest peaks in the Philippines.

 It was a long holiday when I and two unexpected companions decided to climb Mt Timbak.
 I have been living in the city for a while and my feet couldn’t wait to conquer new heights and set for thrill-filled adventures.
 Nature has always been my ultimate respite from the hustles and bustles of city life.

 - Elevation: 2,717 meters above sea level (MASL)

 - Difficulty: Level 2/9, Minor Climb, Trail Class 2

 - Special Features: Views of Mt Pulag & Mt Tabayoc, Vegetable Gardens, Sea of Clouds, Sunrise/Sunsets